lizzieturner/book_goals/README.md

 ## Tech

-Technologies Used Include: Ruby, Rails, HAML, SCSS, Devise, Font-Awesome, Google Books API, Simple Form, Bootstrap, and more...
+Technologies Used Include: Ruby, Rails, HAML, SCSS, Devise, Simple Form, Heroku, and more...

 ## Usage

-Stay tuned for usage examples
+Currently, Book Goals supports multi-user threading with various posts and comments.

+To use Book Goals, first sign in:

+Then create a new thread using the "Create Thread" button or read an existing thread by clicking on the title.

 ## Author
 Created and Maintained by Lizzie Turner [twitter](twitter.com/iamlizzieturner) // [email](mailto:hello@lizzieturner.com)